Far Eastern University Alabang

 FEU Alabang is a private, non-sectarian trimestral, coeducational higher education institution located in Alabang, Muntinlupa, Philippines.
-Founded on July 21, 2016 as the sixth campus of the Far Eastern University, it offers Senior High School, Engineering, and Computer Studies programs.
+Founded on July 21, 2016 as the sixth campus of the Far Eastern University, it offers Senior High School, Engineering, Computer Studies, Accountancy and Business programs.

 FEU Alabang is an annex campus of the FEU Institute of Technology, headed by Dr. Benson T. Tan as Senior Executive Director.
 The deans, professors, faculties, and grading system of the university are all managed by FEU Tech.

 Like its sister schools, FEU Tech and FEU Diliman, the college runs on a trimester academic system.
 An academic year starts in the second week of August and ends every June.

 History

 FEU Alabang primarily caters to students in the Southern Metro Manila area.
-Established in 2018, the school offers various degree programs including science, engineering, and technology.
+Established in 2018, the school offers various degree programs including science, engineering, technology, and accountancy.

 In 2018, the 1.8 ha campus welcomed almost 2,000 students to the 14-storey academic building.
 The campus also features a 200-seater chapel and gymnasium.

 In March 2020, FEU Alabang opened its gymnasium for the front line health care workers of the Research Institute for Tropical Medicine (RITM) and to help fight the COVID-19 that is rampaging across the country.
 The campus, being 300 meters away from RITM, allotted 50 beds and a 12-seater lounge as well as a shower, toilet and locker facilities.